Commercial Payers → Implementation → National DPP Lifestyle Change Program Delivery Options

 Third-Party Organizations

 Some commercial plans and self-insured employers use a third-party organization to assist with program delivery.
 Third-party organizations can manage networks of CDC-recognized organizations, so the commercial plan or employer doesn’t have to execute individual contracts with each organization, and can provide functions such as claims processing and billing.
-They are generally paid a percentage of claims.
-Third-party organizations acting in this capacity may be called a number of terms, including third-party administrator (TPA), provider integrator, and management service organization (MSO).
-Relatedly, umbrella hub arrangements connect community-based organizations with health care payment systems to pursue sustainable reimbursement for the National DPP lifestyle change program.
+They may be paid a percentage of claims.
+Third-party organizations acting in this capacity may be called a number of terms, including UHA, third-party administrator (TPA), provider integrator, or management service organization (MSO), all of which connect CBOs with health care payment systems to pursue sustainable reimbursement for the National DPP lifestyle change program.

 Seeking CDC Recognition